flanksource/docs/canary-checker/docs/database.md

 ### Connecting to an external db

-In order to connect to an existing Postgres server, a database must be created on the server, along with a user that has administrator permissions for the database.git
+In order to connect to an existing Postgres server, a database must be created on the server, along with a user that has administrator permissions for the database.

 ```yaml title="values.yaml"
 db: